sckissel/DSC-Custom-QuickStart-Win10/README.md

 ### [UserLockedLGPO.txt](https://github.com/sckissel/DSC-Custom-QuickStart-Win10/blob/master/Scheduled%20Tasks/LGPO/UserLockedLGPO.txt)

-Text file containing HKCU user settings to be applied by LGPO.exe, which is calledl by the ApplyLockedLGPO.ps1
+Text file containing HKEY Current User settings to be applied by LGPO.exe, which is called by the ApplyLockedLGPO.ps1